 Note: If you need to reach emergency services, use TTY to call 911 directly.
-Where possible, do not rely on 711 in the event of an emergency.
+When possible, do not rely on 711 in the event of an emergency.

-Android accessibility features and apps allow you to customize your Android device to suit your needs.
+Android accessibility features and apps let you customize your Android device to suit your needs.
 You can use services and tools such as a screen reader (TalkBack), switch access, and braille support.
 You can also customize settings such as captions, magnification gestures, large text, high-contrast text, and more.

 Hearing aid compatibility

 - Open your device's Phone app.

 - Check or uncheck the box next to “Hearing aids.”

 Hearing aid compatible phones

 Google Fi currently offers the following hearing aid compatible handsets:

 - Pixel 4a - M3, T4 (Google, FCC ID A4RG025J)

 - Pixel 4 - M3, T4 (Google, FCC ID A4RG020I)